Fred Lockley: Family and death

 On June 16, 1897 Fred Lockley married his first wife, Hope Gans.
 It was Hope who convinced Fred to leave the government postal work and invest in the Daily East Oregonian.
 They had three children.
 Frederic Llewellyn and Hope both died in their youth.
 Lawrence Campbell Lockley lived to fight in World War I and graduate from the University of California, with a doctorate from Harvard.
-He went on to teach at University of Southern California and Santa Clara University.
+He went on to teach at the University of Southern California and Santa Clara University.

-In 1928, Hope Gans Lockley died and was buried in Portland, Oregon, next to their daughter.
+In 1928, Hope Gans Lockley died and was buried at the Lone Fir Cemetery in Portland, Oregon, next to their daughter.
 Two years later Lockley married Laura Simpson.
 Fred Lockley died October 15, 1958.
 After Lockley's death Mike Helm, an Oregon native and author, compiled portions of Lockley's extensive unpublished notebooks into several new books including Conversations with Pioneer Men and Conversations with Pioneer Women.
 These collections are used as primary reference on Oregon history and pioneers of the Northwest.